Fixpoint Theory -- Upside Down: Applications

 At this point we have all the ingredients needed to formalise the application presented in the introduction.
 We refrain from repeating the same example, but rather present a new example that allows us to illustrate the question of the largest decrease for a fixpoint that still guarantees a pre-fixpoint (the dual problem is treated in Proposition~\ref{de:greatest-increase-set}).

-\begin{example} Consider the following Markov chain where $S = \{x_1,x_2,x_3\}$ are non-terminal states.
+\begin{exa} Consider the following Markov chain where $S = \{x_1,x_2,x_3\}$ are non-terminal states.
 The least fixpoint of the underlying fixpoint function $\mathcal{T}$ is clearly the constant $0$, since no state can reach a terminal state.

 Now consider the function $t\colon S\to[0,1]$ defined by $t(x_1) = 0.1$, $t(x_2) = 0.5$ and $t(x_3) = 0.9$.
 This is also a fixpoint of $\mathcal{T}$.